G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-Сообщение отправляются по транспортным протоколам HTTP, HTTPS, Email-JSON и SQS, будет состоять из простого объекта JSON, который будет включать вложенную информацию
+Messages are sent using transport protocols
+HTTP, HTTPS, Email-JSON and SQS, will consist of a simple JSON object, which will include the attached information

 </details>
 <br>